What can we know? How should we live our lives?

 Bachelor of Arts in Philosophy

 These deceptively simple questions do not have easy answers.
-A BA in Philosophy will help you develop the analytical, critical-reasoning, problem-solving, and communication skills needed to approach these question in a clear-eyed way.
+A BA in Philosophy will help you develop the analytical, critical-reasoning, problem-solving, and communication skills needed to approach these questions in a clear-eyed way.
 These skills are not only helpful for graduate studies in Philosophy; they are some of the most valuable transferable skills for any profession.

 No 100-level Philosophy courses are requirements for our minor, major, combined major, or honours programs.
 However, students who are curious about Philosophy may find the following general guidelines helpful: